 Educating yourself about trans issues is also helpful.
 There are a number of links at the bottom of the page that may be useful in this regard.

 Why are trans people included in the LGBT acronym?

-Trans people face many of the same problems as lesbian, gay, bisexual, asexual and undefined people in a heterosexist society; such as feeling isolated or ashamed of their identity, not having their identity represented correctly/respectfully (or at all) in the media, being the subject of discrimination or mistreatment due to transphobia (as compared with homophobia).
-Also, many trans* people are lesbian, gay, bisexual, asexual or otherwise already part of the LGBTUA+ community.
+Trans people face many of the same problems as lesbian, gay, bi, asexual and undefined people in a heterosexist society; such as feeling isolated or ashamed of their identity, not having their identity represented correctly/respectfully (or at all) in the media, being the subject of discrimination or mistreatment due to transphobia (as compared with homophobia).
+Also, many trans people are lesbian, gay, bi, asexual or otherwise already part of the LGBTUA+ community.

 Gender identity is also closely associated with sexual orientation.
 How you define your gender identity usually impacts how you define your sexual orientation.

 Furthermore, much of the LGBTUA+ rights movement was started by trans people, and a lot of our successes (decriminalization of homosexuality, equal marriage, less stigma) have come as a result of hard work by the trans community.
 Cis (non-trans) people should aim to remember this.